Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Accelerating Cosmology as Finsler Evolution

 \section{Accelerating Cosmology as Finsler Evolution}

-In this section we show that the acceleration expansion of the present matter--dominated universe may be generated along with the evolution of Finsler space in velocity type dimensions.
-A diagonal approximation for solutions of Einstein--Finsler equations will be analyzed quantitatively so as to exhibit explicitly some patterns of the accelerating expansion scenario.
-Then, two examples of exact off--diagonal solutions associated with cosmological evolution scenarios will be constructed and discussed.
-We shall prove that solitonic nonholonomic deformations induced by velocity type variables can modify scenarios of acceleration in real Universe (with usual four dimensional spacetime coordinates).
+In this section, we show that the acceleration expansion of the present matter--dominated universe may be generated along with the evolution of Finsler space in velocity type dimensions.
+Two examples of exact off--diagonal solutions associated with cosmological evolution scenarios will be constructed.
+We prove that solitonic nonholonomic deformations induced by velocity type variables modify scenarios of acceleration in real Universe.